yeasy/learning_pickleball/02_fitness_en.md

 # Warm up, Relax and Strength Training

 The secret to being able to play pickleball for a long time is to warm up well before playing and relax properly after it.
 At the same time, good physical fitness is a prerequisite for advanced-level competition.

+Therefore, both amateurs and professional athletes should pay attention to warm-up, relaxation and physical training.

 ## How to Warm Up